Prince William denies UK royal family is racist | DW | 11.03.2021

 "I love William to bits, he's my brother, we've been through hell together and we have a shared experience," he said.
 "But we're on different paths."

-William and Kate toured School21 in Stratford, east London as children returned to classes.
+William and Kate toured School21 in Stratford, east London as children returned to classes, following lifting of some coronavirus restrictions.

 The visit was also meant to mark the rollout to secondary schools of a mental health project Kate launched in primary schools in 2018.